Brest Maritime Festival: 2000 edition

 During the edition of Brest 2000, from July 13 to July 17, 2000, around thirty Bantry skiffs, built throughout France following a competition by Chasse-Marée magazine, competed in sailing and rowing regattas.

 2004 edition

-On the occasion of Brest 2004 (from July 10 to July 15th), the festival welcomed around 2,000 sailboats from 30 different nations.
+On the occasion of Brest 2004 (from July 10 to July 15), the festival welcomed around 2,000 sailboats from 30 different nations.
 A large maritime parade took place from Brest to Douarnenez on July 16.

 2008 edition.

-The fifth Brest 2008 edition took place from 11 to July 17, 2008.
+The fifth Brest 2008 edition took place from July 11 to July 17, 2008.
 It ended with a regatta around the Crozon peninsula to Douarnenez.